Stable Khovanov homology and Volume: Introduction

 \end{thm}

-Let $L_{\infty}(D)$ be the fully augmented link obtained from a diagram of $D$ of $L$ by enclosing every twist region by a crossing circle \cite{Purcell}, so that $L_k$ is the link diagram with $k_i$ half twists in each twist region obtained by performing a $-1/k_i$ surgery on each crossing circle of $L_{\infty}$.
-In the setting of Theorem \ref{t.hsurgery} where, $M = S^3 \setminus L_{\infty}$, $M_{k} = S^3 \setminus L_{k}$, It is natural to consider whether the colored Jones polynomials, or related invariants, behave in an analogous way.
-For the colored Jones polynomials Champanerkar and Kofman \cite{CK05} showed the Mahler measure of the colored Jones polynomials converges, and that the coefficient vectors decompose into fixed blocks that separate as $k\rightarrow \infty$.
+Let $L_\infty = L_{\infty}(D)$ be the fully augmented link obtained from a diagram $D$ of $L$ by enclosing every twist region by a crossing circle \cite{Purcell}.
+For $k = (k_1, \ldots, k_t)$ let $L_k = L_k(D)$ be the link represented by the diagram with $k_i$ additional positive full twists in each twist region obtained by performing a $-1/k_i$ surgery on each crossing circle of $L_{\infty}(D)$.
+In the setting of Theorem \ref{t.hsurgery} where $M = S^3 \setminus L_{\infty}$ and $M_{k} = S^3 \setminus L_{k}$, it is natural to consider whether the colored Jones polynomials, or related invariants, behave in an analogous way as predicted by the volume conjecture.
+For the colored Jones polynomials, Champanerkar and Kofman \cite{CK05} showed their Mahler measure converges, and their coefficient vectors decompose into fixed blocks that separate as $k\rightarrow \infty$.

-Since the volume conjecture is known for many fully augmented links by van der Veen \cite{vdV2009}, it would be useful to have a notion of convergence for the colored Jones polynomials for which one can match the behavior of the limiting object to $vol(L_{\infty})$.
-With this goal in mind, the purpose of this article is to state and prove a quantum analogue of the hyperbolic Dehn surgery theorem for the categorification of the colored Jones polynomials, by defining convergence in terms of the direct limit of the corresponding link homology groups.
+Since the volume conjecture is known for many fully augmented links by van der Veen \cite{vdV2009}, it would be useful to have a notion of convergence for the colored Jones polynomials for which one can compare the behavior of the limiting object at the root of unity considered by the conjecture to $vol(S^3 \setminus L_{\infty})$.
+With this goal in mind, the purpose of this article is to state and prove a quantum analogue of Theorem \ref{t.hsurgery} for the categorification of the colored Jones polynomials, by defining convergence in terms of the direct limit of the corresponding link homology groups.